puniverse/capsule/README.md

 The `java -Dcapsule.version -jar app.jar` command will print the version of Capsule used, and then exit without launching the app.

-Adding `-Dcapsule.log=verbose` before `-jar` will print information about Capsule's action.
+Adding `-Dcapsule.log=verbose` or `-Dcapsule.log=debug`  before `-jar` will print information about Capsule's action.

 ### Application ID

 The application ID is used to find the capsule's application cache, where the capsule's contents will be extracted if necessary.
 If the manifest has an `Application-Name`, it will be the application's ID, combined with the `Application-Version` attribute, if found.
 If there is no `Application-Name` attribute, and a `pom.xml` file is found in the jar's root, the ID will be formed by joining the POM's groupId, ArtifactId, and version properties.
 If there is no pom file, the `Application-Class` attribute will serve as the application name.

-The application's ID can be overriden by the `capsule.app.id` system property, if defined when launching the capsule, as in `java -Dcapsule.app.id=my_old_app -jar app.jar`
+The application's ID can be overridden by the `capsule.app.id` system property, if defined when launching the capsule, as in `java -Dcapsule.app.id=my_old_app -jar app.jar`

 ### Java Version

-By default, the application will run using the same JVM used to run the capsule itself, i.e., the JVM used to run `java -jar app.jar`.
-If the `Min-Java-Version` attribute is specified in the manifest (e.g. 1.7.0_50 or 1.8.0), it will be used to test the JVM's version.
-If the JVM is not of the required version, an exception will be throw, and the app will not run.
+Two manifest attributes determine which Java installation Capsule will use to launch the application. `Min-Java-Version` (e.g. `1.7.0_50` or `1.8.0`) is the minimum Java version to use, while `Java-Version` (e.g. `1.6`) is the maximum *major* Java version to use.
+One, both, or neither of these attributes may be specified in the manifest.

-The `Java-Version` attribute can specify a JVM version that may be different from the one used to launch the capsule.
-If that attribute is found, Capsule will make an effort to find a JVM installation that matches the requested version.
-Capsule will use the highest update version that matches the requested one, i.e. if `Java-Version` is `1.7.0`, and there are two Java 7 installations, one `1.7.0_40` and one `1.7.0_50`, then `1.7.0_50` will be used. `Java-Version` may specify either a higher or a lower version than the one used to launch the capsule.
-For example, if Java 7 is used to launch the capsule and `Java-Version` is `1.6.0`, then Capsule will attempt to find a Java 6 installation and use it to run the app (or fail to launch the app if it can't).
-Similarly if `1.8.0` is requested.
+First, Capsule will test the current JVM (used to launch the capsule) against `Min-Java-Version` and `Java-Version` (if they're specified).
+If the version of the current JVM matches the requested range, it will be used to launch the application.
+If not, capsule will search for other JVM installations, and use the one with the highest version that matches the requested range.
+If no matching installation is found, the capsule will fail to launch.

 Whatever the `Min-Java-Version` or `Java-Version` attributes specify, launching the capsule with the `capsule.java.home` system property, will use whatever Java installation is specified by the property, for example: `java -Dcapsule.java.home=/Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Home -jar app.jar`.